tejasjaiswal07/tejasjaiswal07/README.md

 - 💬 Ask me about **React**

-- 📫 How to reach me **tejasjaiswal852@gmail.com**
+- 📫 How to reach me **tejasjaiswal25@gmail.com**

-- fUN Fact - I show up even if i don't like it.
+- Fun Fact - I show up even if i don't like it.

 <h3 align="left">Connect with me:</h3>